1993 Movie Hellspawn: The Polonia Brothers Are At It Again!

 And at the same time we’re watching Mick and Jack, we’re getting a view of the hellspawn, who’s an interesting character.
 The film begins with his birth, by a human woman, and he seems to be a character in conflict.
 Not only do we see him visit his mother’s grave, but he also seems consumed with human emotion.
 That’s obviously unusual for a demon movie.

 But then again, it might not be that unusual for a Polonia Brothers movie.
 The brothers, Mark and the late John, began making movies in their teen years.
 They continued on through adulthood, making very low-budget, seat-of-your-pants straight-to-video movies.
 They’re known for their creativity with props and locations, especially their belief that anything can be repurposed and used for filming.
-Some examples include the dinosaur toys they use in Dinosaur Chronicles or the fact that the bar in Hellspawn is very clearly the kitchen in someone’s house.
+Some examples include the dinosaur toys they use in the 2004 movie, The Dinosaur Chronicles, or the fact that the bar in Hellspawn is very clearly the kitchen in someone’s house.

 They don’t have extravagant budgets for their films, but that isn’t the point.
 The point is that they thought, wouldn’t it be fun to make a movie?
 And then they did.
 And they kept doing it, while holding down regular jobs at the same time.
 (John, for example, apparently worked at a Bi-Lo grocery store.)
 It’s likely that more people saw their movies when there were still video stores, but monetary success never seemed to be their motivator.
 And Mark continues making movies to this day.